 The INEs may meet individually or collectively with the INEs of other firms with the purpose of discussing emerging best practice.
 Matters of commercial or professional confidentiality are not discussed.

 The PIC recognises the importance of it making an effective contribution and fulfilling its role and responsibilities in an effective manner.
 Therefore, we have decided to evaluate our effectiveness annually.
 This will be done using an internal facilitator, who will be assisted every third year by an external evaluator in order to benefit from independent scrutiny and counsel.
-The first evaluation will be in 2020 and the evaluation in 2021 will involve an external evaluator.

 The PIC Secretary and How to Contact Us